 - Bring and apply a mosquito/insect repellant.
 The place has a lot of it.

-So is it worth it to avail Cu Chi Tour in Klook?
+So is it worth it to avail Cu Chi Tunnel Tour in Klook?

 Yes, the price is reasonable and will save you the hassle of commuting in a third world country.
-If you are a fan of a taking your time in some place and breathing all what it can offer, then this tour is perfect for you.
-The only downside is that they don’t offer any lunch so you’ll definitely get hungry especially if you’re a rice kind of person.
+If you are a fan of taking your time in someplace and breathing all that it can offer, then this tour is perfect for you.
+The only downside is that they don’t provide any lunch so you’ll get hungry, especially if you’re a rice kind of person.

 Other Cu Chi tunnel Tours